 There is no one way to be a peaceful and respectful parent.
 The solutions we find for everyday situations and challenges will be as individual as our kids and family situations.
-There is no instruction manual and there are no quick fixes, although a change of perspective may be all you need to address challenging behaviour and reconnect with your child.
+There is no instruction manual and there are no quick fixes, although a change of perspective may be all you need to understand challenging behaviour and reconnect with your child.

 Changing the dynamics of our relationships with our children and becoming peaceful is possible when we shift our perspective.
 This is what we do in my online course and group coaching programme Connect with Your Child.